-Human resources are responsible for all the functions of advertisement, recruitment, selection, training and development of an organisation.
+Human resources are responsible for all the functions of advertisement, recruitment, selection, training and development of an organization.
 Recruitment, selection and training of new employees are done based on the HR policies developed for the company.

 Compensation and Evaluation:

 Human resources team members are responsible for conducting proper market survey and job analysis to determine adequate compensation of employees.
-Performance review and job evaluation are also conducted by the human resources team in lines of the HR policies so as to provide standardisation and unbiased reviews.
+Performance review and job evaluation are also conducted by the human resources team in lines of the HR policies so as to provide standardization and unbiased reviews.
 The HR policies do not state the quantitative measurement of compensation, employees must receive; but they state that each employee must be adequately compensated for his\her input.

 Training and Development:

 HR policies include the tools and resources available to the employers to provide proper training to employees.
 They also help new employees as well as old employees get enough assistance in case of added responsibilities.

 HR policies contain guides and information on grounds for termination of employees.
 These policies help protect the organization from harmful employees.
 They also provide clear cut ground rules for the violation of any company policies or rules, which call for corrective measures, or in the worst case scenario, termination of the contract of an employee.